The Best Holiday Ideas for September 2022

 The Mediterranean is still good in September with temperatures starting to drop but still warm enough for sailing and beach breaks.
 It's still lovely along the eastern coast of Africa with plenty of destinations to choose from.
 The monsoon rains are drawing to a close across Southeast Asia but it's better to wait a few months more for the best weather in this region, while in Central America it's hurricane season so best avoided at this time.

-The southwest monsoon that affects the Maldives between July and August has now moved on so the weather improves with clearer skies and less rainfall.
+The monsoons that affect the Maldives between July and August have now moved on, so the weather improves with clearer skies and less rainfall.
 As it's not the driest season of the year, prices will be reasonable and availability better.
-It's a good time for surfing and diving is also good on the Western sides of an atoll (coral island) with more plankton and greater chances of encountering dolphins and mantas after the heavier rains.
+It's a good time for surfing and diving is also good on the Western sides of an atoll (coral island), with more plankton and greater chances of encountering dolphins and manta rays after the heavier rains.

-Croatia's peak holiday season is now over as children across Europe return to school yet the Mediterranean weather is still balmy with pleasant temperatures, warm waters and minimal rainfall.
-Prices drop a little at this time of year so you can still enjoy a sailing trip without breaking the bank with plenty of opportunities to relax on sandy beaches and explore historic cities along the coast.
+Croatia's peak holiday season is now over as children across Europe return to school, yet the Mediterranean weather is still balmy, with pleasant temperatures, warm waters and minimal rainfall.
+Prices drop a little at this time of year so you can still enjoy a sailing trip without breaking the bank and there are still plenty of opportunities to relax on sandy beaches and explore historic cities along the coast.
 There's also the added bonus of much thinner crowds across the country.

-Sri Lanka's pristine coast on the northeast side of the island is experiencing its last good month of weather in September before the monsoon hits the region.
-Now's the time to plan a visit to Arugam Bay and the coastline north of Trincomalee with warm weather and little rainfall.
+Sri Lanka's pristine coast on the northeast side of the island is experiencing its last good month of weather in September before the monsoons hit the region.
+Now's the time to plan a visit to Arugam Bay and the coastline north of Trincomalee, with warm weather and little rainfall.
 It's still wet on the other side of the island but it's still possible to visit Sri Lanka's Cultural Triangle and its many ancient marvels as well as the national parks.

 Best Wildlife Destinations in September

-The dry season continues across Africa with minimal rainfall and hot temperatures.
-It's been a few months since the last rains so the foliage is sparse, making it the perfect time to visit for a wildlife safari and you can take your pick as it's the same story from Kenya down to South Africa.
-Elsewhere it's a great time for jungle treks and fishing in the Amazon with low water levels, while Sri Lanka's famous elephant gathering is taking place in Minneriya National Park.
+The dry season continues across Africa, with minimal rainfall and hot temperatures.
+It's been a few months since the last rains so the foliage is sparse, making it the perfect time to visit for a wildlife safari.
+You can take your pick of any destination from Kenya to South Africa, all are great for wildlife at this time of year.
+Elsewhere, it's a great time for jungle treks and fishing in the Amazon, with low water levels, while Sri Lanka's famous elephant gathering is taking place in Minneriya National Park.
+Madagascar and the Galapagos are great at this time of year, for those looking to get off the beaten track.

-Between June and November the Galapagos Islands experience a cool and dry season with rougher seas and this is the perfect time for diving as plankton and nutrients are scattered far and wide attracting larger fish and sea birds such as albatross and penguins.
-In September sea lions are also at their most active as the females come into season and the males begin their battle to win over a partner.
+Between June and November the Galapagos Islands experience a cool and dry season.
+Rougher seas are perfect for diving, as plankton and nutrients are scattered far and wide, attracting larger fish and sea birds such as albatross and penguins.
+In September, sea lions are also at their most active as the females come into season and the males begin their battle to win over a partner.

-Here's a selection of our tours that perfectly suit travel in September from wildlife safaris in Africa, to European breaks in Italy and ancient wonders in Egypt and China.
+Here's a selection of our group and Tailor-made tours that perfectly suit travel in September, including wildlife safaris in Africa, European breaks in Croatia and ancient wonders in Egypt and China.
 Once you've decided where to travel, head to the relevant country page on our website for even more amazing tours.